HouseTrip/housetrip.github.com/_posts/2014-04-05-unleash-your-ajax-requests-with-cors.md

 <img src="/images/2014-04-05/iframe.png" alt="iframe flow" width="339"/>
 &#x20;<p class="caption">Poor man's AJAX.</p>

-The drawbacks with this approach is that you can't make POST requests and looks very hacky.
+The drawbacks with this approach is that you can't make POST requests and it is a bit hacky.

 ## Asynchronous JavaScript and XML

-To avoid this hackyness, in 1999 Microsoft added to Internet Explorer 5 a JavaScript extension, XMLHttpRequest, to make programmer's life easier.
+To avoid this hackyness (back in 1999) Microsoft added XMLHttpRequest as a JavaScipt extension to Internet Explorer 5.
 With XMLHttpRequest there's no need to use an `iframe` to do background requests.

 It remained quite as a privative rarity until the early 2000s, when several webapps started using it.